ccb60/Maine_Estuary_Plankton/Review-Phyto-Data.md

 #> [1] "SNT_2016-08-02_UNE3"  "SNT_2016-08-30_LOBO1"
 ```

-It’s possible the first is a mis-labeling, since the duplicate is
+It’s possible the first is a mis-labeling, since a duplicate is adjacent
-adjacent to the missing value.
-THe second, however, can not be explained
+to the missing value.
+The second, however, can not be explained away so
-away so readily.
+readily.

-Let’s check sample alignment
+Let’s check sample alignment. it suggests the two Tabs are inconsistent.
+I need to know which is correct before I can continue.

 ``` r
 collection_data %>%